-The baseline implementation slightly modified the workflow designed in D2.1; the foreseen workflow has been reduced in the number of steps to be performed: actually, two steps have been merged in a single one, while previous Step 4 has been removed since it is qualitatively inferior to current Step 4, while technologically equivalent.
+The baseline implementation slightly modified the workflow designed in D2.1; the foreseen workflow has been reduced in the number of steps to be performed: actually, two steps have been marged in a single one, while previous Step 4 has been removed since it is qualitatively inferior to current Step 4, while technologically equivalent.
 The updated version is discussed in the remaining of the section.

-Furthermore, during the FPGA mapping of the first experiments, it has been recognized (in compilation process) the necessity to support users in expressing details about the parallelism aspects of the single steps and/or components.
+Furthermore, during the FPGA mapping of the first experiments, it has been recognized (in compliation process) the necessity to support users in expressing details about the parallelism aspects of the single steps and/or components.
 To facilitate this elicitation in flexible and convenient manner, high-level forms have designed as discussed in D2.5; the general goal of the requirement in to lower the barrier in the exploitation of the EVEREST SDK while achieve targeted performance goals.

-Description of the application steps and related pipeline 5.1 processing component(s), and data output.
+5.1 Description of the application steps and related pipeline

+In Figure 7, the main traffic monitoring eco-system is presented.
+It is composed of 4 processing steps.
+Each step represents a workflow consisting of data input, processing component(s), and data output.
 The workflows communicate over data sets.
 At the boundary of the eco-system is the SYG backend client, which first, enters data into system, and second, uses the routing service.
 The steps in place are: